Homework 3

 - You can also have all your R code together at the end of your homework file

-- If you are completing the homework on paper, you can use a scanning app, such as Adobe Scan, to create a pdf of your assignment.
+- If you are completing the homework on paper, you can use a scanning app, such as Adobe Scan or iPhone notes, to create a pdf of your assignment.

 Book exercises